Here are 3 smart crypto tax moves to consider — whether prices go up or down

 Harvesting gains and then immediately repurchasing could also be a chance to reset your "basis," or the original purchase price of an asset, to reduce future taxes, experts say.

-The strategy could make sense even at the 15% long-term capital gains bracket if you're expecting higher income in the future and want to maintain your position, said Adam Markowitz, an enrolled agent at Luminary Tax Advisors in Windermere, Florida.
+The strategy could make sense even at the 15% long-term capital gains bracket if you are expecting higher income in the future and want to maintain your position, said Adam Markowitz, an enrolled agent at Luminary Tax Advisors in Windermere, Florida.

 On top of capital gains, some investors also incur an extra 3.8% levy, which kicks in once modified adjusted gross income, or MAGI, exceeds $200,000 for single filers or $250,000 for married couples filing together.